SONIC-ROCKET

 Even after the plumbing, electrical, and drywall were complete a double dipped boatload of work remained.
 A studio requires constant and continuous renewal

-Using Masonite and cotton waste felt, a built and hung all the wave guide panels in front of 10″ of denim insulation and a layer of 1lb per sq ft mass loaded vinyl.
-Getting that MLV hung was a death defying feat on its own.
+After that came the wave guide panels.
+Each one was built from Masonite and cotton waste felt.
+They hang in front of 10″ of denim insulation and a layer of 1lb per square foot mass loaded vinyl.
+Furthermore, getting that MLV hung was a death-defying feat on its own.